jacob-elektronik/joe-api-documentation/customerOrderApi/createOrder.md

 # Create/Place order

 ---
-Creates an order with the orderId of the user.
+Create an order with the orderId of the user.
 ---

 This is an example of a OpenTRANS XML document: